60 Years of Hope, Help, and Healing

 Outreach to Community & Parents

 During the decade of the 1990s, the Executive Director was Eugene Luchansky, MSW.
 Paul Horton, M.D. joined as Medical Director, and Michael Lustick, M.D. provided additional psychiatric services.
+An employee since 1972, Sally Tomczak, MSW, LCSW, who held various positions at the agency over the years including Psychiatric Social Worker, also became Director of Clinical Programs during this time.
 This decade was characterized by innovative community outreach programs for parent education and school-based services.
 Other new programs that were developed during this time focused on providing support to parents of children with ADHD, school readiness, violence prevention, substance abuse prevention and Psychiatric Consultation to the Meriden Public Schools.

 The decade of 2000-2010 saw a transition from Eugene Luchansky, MSW to Thomas Czarkosky, LMFT as the Executive Director in 2008.
+Additionally, Sally Tomczak retired in 2001 after 29 years of service with the agency, and was replaced by Susan Reale as the new Director of Clinical Programs.
 The agency continued to grow and in 2008 purchased its current facility at 384 Pratt Street with the assistance of State bonding dollars.
 Responding to unmet needs in the community, the agency was contracted by Advanced Behavioral Health to provide Early Childhood Consultation Partnership services.
 The Care Coordination program also was formed in collaboration with community partners.
 During this time and through today, Renata Weissberg, M.D. has served as the agency’s Medical Director.

 The current decade has seen continued adaption to the changing healthcare environment.
-Jim Maffuid, LMFT, became Executive Director in September 2015.
+Maria Brereton, LCSW, became Executive Director in August, 2022.
 Currently, all agency programs offer at least one Evidenced Based Practice model including: Trauma Focused Cognitive Behavioral Therapy (TF-CBT); Attachment, Regulation and Competency (ARC); Child First; Fathers for Change; Triple P and Circle of Security.
 All of these programs have a demonstrated track record of providing quality outcomes to children and families.

 Upgrades & New Programs